-When I first became vegan I wasn’t sure what to eat and I was getting bored eating the same old things all the time so I decided to make up this step-by-step guide for how to become vegan for you.
+When I first became vegan I wasn’t sure what to eat and I was getting bored eating the same old things all the time so I decided to make up this beginner vegan guide with everything you need to know to transition to a vegan diet.

-You can become vegan by completely cutting out all animal products at once or by transitioning slowly and starting to eliminate animal products one at a time.
+You can become vegan by completely cutting out all animal products at once or by transitioning to vegan slowly and starting to eliminate animal products one at a time.

 I’ll tell you how to do both below so you can avoid all the frustration I went through in the beginning of my vegan lifestyle.

 This post contains affiliate links.
 See my disclosure here.

 Step By Step Guide To Become Vegan For Beginners

 If this is a choice you’re making to start eating a vegan diet, then mindset won’t be too difficult.
 Keep in mind the reasons why you want to be vegan.
 When I started a plant based diet it was because I wanted to see if it could help my health issues.
 Once I started eating vegan it became about so much more than that.
 My compassion for animals and our environment became a huge factor in why I continued on eating this way.

 I recommend watching Forks Over Knives and What The Health on Netflix if you haven’t.
 Those will help you get your head in the game and FYI they don’t show a bunch of animal abuse in these two movies.
 I was nervous to watch because of that.
 I can’t handle seeing that kind of thing.
 They touch on the subject, but it’s super brief and they don’t try to scar you for life.